mertbulan/mertbulan.github.io/_posts/2020-12-25-learning-the-history-of-germany-with-rammstein.md

 > The Battle of Idistaviso, sometimes known as a first Battle of Minden or Battle of the Weser River, was fought in 16 AD between Roman legions commanded by Roman emperor Tiberius' heir and adopted son Germanicus, and an alliance of Germanic peoples commanded by Arminius.
 The battle marked the end of a three-year series of campaigns by Germanicus in Germania.

 I believe that the group also thought about this detail and placed the date specifically there because the whole song is about a conflict that our protagonist is living.
+There is a victory but also a defeat.
+There is a new invention but it is used for killing people.
+There is richness but it is artifical.
 You will see this conflict more in the lyrics.

 #### More information